rbaumgar/camelk-kafka-postgre/Readme.md

 This sends 3000 messages with up to 50 requests concurrently to our Customer API.

 You should see more customer-api pods starting.
-As more requests come in, **our service is scaling to meet the demand**.
+As more requests come in, **the service is scaling to meet the demand**.

 Open in another terminal the following watch to see the scale of the Customer API.